moguzozcan/moguzozcan.github.io/_posts/2018-03-12-Matrix-Multiplication-With-MapReduce.md

 In this post, I'll explain how to accomplish a matrix multiplication task with map reduce model.

 Since matrix multiplication is done with row of the first matrix, let's call it M with size i * j, and column of the second matrix, call this one N with j * k, we need to make them group based on a key.
 This key has to be the j.
+In the map part, we need to create all the key value pairs for M (j, (M, i, m<sub>ij</sub>) and for N (j, (N, k, n<sub>jk</sub>).
+Here the M and N does not represent the whole matrix, they are the names of the matrixes.
+In the Reduce part, for each key value pair, take one that includes M and take another that includes N which have the same j value.
+Then create a new pair (i, j) as the key and the product of